Sota.Vision: History

 The website was launched in 2015 by Alexandra Ageeva and Oleg Elanchik, who later became its editor in chief.
 Later in 2015 SOTA was officially registered as a certified media outlet, and the company soon started its own social media accounts.

 The site mainly covers protests inside the country.
 SOTA's biggest focus is the opposition agenda, both in the capital and beyond.

-Sota.vision has a vast network of reporters operating not only in Moscow and Saint Petersburg, but the other regions of Russia.
+Sota.vision has a network of reporters operating not only in Moscow and Saint Petersburg, but the other regions of Russia.

 The resource also collaborates with a large journalist pool stationed outside the country, for example, in Georgia, Latvia, Lithuania, Armenia, Kazakhstan, Poland, Ukraine and the USA.
 Its reporters cover mainly anti-military and protest themes related to Russia.

 SOTA was the only media broadcasting global rallies in support of Alexey Navalny, which took place in more than 60 spots around the world.

+Last December Sota.Vision was nominated for the annual reward Reporters Without Borders.
+Independent internet platform Sota.Vision is described as one of few survivors among independent democratic media left in the Russian Federation.
+Its reporters have to work in tough political conditions, covering the political and social events inside the country, given that some of court trails pose substantial threat for the journalists themselves.
+Their YouTube and Telegram channels have become one of the main information souses for many people, including those who fled Russia.
+It would be important to mention that Sota appeared to be the only media from the RF, that gained this nomination.

 Prosecution

-On the 26th of November 2021, Oleg Elanchik, chief editor, was proclaimed a foreign agent, a status close to extremism in modern Russia.
+On 26 November 2021, Oleg Elanchik, chief editor, was proclaimed a foreign agent, a status close to extremism in modern Russia.

-During a live broadcast on September 2022 from the streets in Moscow, Artem Kriger, a journalist at the SOTA news site, was given a draft summons after being arrested while covering anti-mobilisation protests in Moscow.
+During a live broadcast in September 2022 from the streets in Moscow, Artem Kriger, a journalist at the SOTA news site, was given a draft summons after being arrested while covering anti-mobilisation protests in Moscow.

 On February 11, 2022, Sota.vision founder Alexandra Ageeva also became a foreign agent.

 In October 2022, acting editor in chief of the SOTA publication, politician Yevgeny Domozhirov, was put on the wanted list.

 In January 2023 police in Moscow detained the two reporters Sota.vision while they reported on a local government meeting.
 Authorities accused the journalists of disrupting the meeting and charged them with disorderly conduct.
 Next day, a Moscow court ordered them both to be detained for 15 days.
 This is the maximum penalty under the Russian administrative code.

+In June 2023, Sota.vision was added to the list of "foreign agents" by the Russian Ministry of Justice.

+In March 2024, Russian authorities arrested Antonina Favorskaya, who worked for Sota.vision and filmed the last video of Alexei Navalny before his death.